Does Florida Homeowners Insurance Cover Window Damage?

 • Insufficient Documentation: If you fail to provide sufficient documentation, such as photos, videos, or a contractor’s estimate, your claim may be denied or delayed.

-• Disputes Over the Cause of Damage: Insurance companies may dispute the cause of the damage, claiming it was due to wear and tear or negligence rather than a covered peril like a storm or vandalism.
+• Disputes Over the Cause of Damage: Insurance companies may dispute the cause of the damage, claiming it was due to wear and tear or negligence rather than a covered peril, such as a storm or vandalism.

 • Policy Exclusions: Your policy may have specific exclusions for certain types of damage, such as flood or manufacturer defects.
 Understanding your policy’s exclusions can help you avoid surprises during the claims process.